j ORGAN DISCOVERYjj

 This section of the website deals with various additions which are available to enhance one's use of jOrgan, once a start has been made.

 When using Windows versions later than XP, Fluidsynth backends are needed to improve latency.
-They also make it possible to access ASIO devices, including third-
+It could be claimed that Microsoft became less serious about real-

 Graham Goode has written a number of tutorials dealing with this general topic, all found on the Tutorials page of the jOrgan InfoBase.
 The first shows how to install the Fluidsynth backends on your Windows computer.
-Click HERE, but firstly bear in mind the following explanation:
+To access click HERE, but firstly bear in mind the following explanation:

-Two sets of downloads are offered, and it is recommended that you use those by Graham (rather than those by BCA), and specified as “ALL”, as you then don't have to do separate downloads.
+Two sets of downloads are offered, and for users of Windows Vista, 7 and 8.1, it is recommended that you use those by Graham (rather than those by BCA), and specified as “ALL”, as you then don't have to do separate downloads.
 You do of course have to get the 32-

 You may find the abbreviations off-